 Victor F. “Trey” Trahan, III, FAIA, is Founder and CEO of Trahan Architects.
 With a strong personal belief in the value of conservation and philanthropy, his life and work is guided by a commitment to the development of sustainable environments.

-Trey has taught graduate classes at both MIT (2013) and USC (2015).
+This past fall Trey was a visiting critic and distinguished lecturer at the School of Architecture at Carnegie Mellon University.
+Past teaching engagements include a graduate studio on design approaches for coastal landscapes at MIT’s School of Architecture and Planning (2013).
 He is a member of the global advisory board for the Van Allen Institute in New York, an organization that explores how design can transform cities and landscapes to improve people’s lives.
 He is also a board member of The Cultural Landscape Foundation in Washington D.C., a non-profit that educates and engages the public in our shared historical landscapes.

 Trey spends his time between New Orleans, New York and Patagonia Chile, where he recently purchased, and is in the process of conserving, a property in the Corcovado National Park, one of the eleven national parks established by North Face founder Douglas Tompkins.
 He is working to return this property to its pristine natural state, while enjoying his time in this remote landscape.